TomasBoda/abm-sheets-web/docs/tech-docs.md

 ## Introduction

-- purpose of the software
-- scope of the system
-- target audience

 ### Purpose of the Software

 Spreadsheets are among the most widely used tools for data analysis, planning, and modeling due to their flexibility, accessibility, and low barrier to entry.
 They offer a familiar interface based on a two-dimensional grid of cells, which makes them ideal for a broad range of applications, from financial modeling to project management and scientific calculations.
 However, their core structural simplicity also introduces limitations, particularly when representing models that extend beyond two dimensions.

 ABM Sheets focuses on extending the traditional spreadsheet paradigm with discrete time.
 There are multiple domains where discrete time simulations are ubiquitous.
 Those include physics simulations, agent-based models or financial market analyses.
 The typical way of modeling time in spreadsheets is to reserve one of the available dimensions (e.g. rows) for modeling time steps.
 However, this approach leaves the spreadsheet with only one dimension for other aspects of the model, eventually making it difficult to model more complex domains.

-ABM Sheets addresses this problem by extending the spreadsheet paradigm with built-in support for discrete time.
-In ABM Sheets, cells can reference themselves, calculating their new values from values in the previous steps.
-Moreover, the user can step through time steps and see the cell contents recalculate and change in time.
+In ABM Sheets, cells can reference themselves, calculating their new values from values in the previous time steps.
+The user can step through the time steps using button controls and see the cell contents recalculate and change with time.
 This simple extension introduces a new dimension to the spreadsheet, extending its expressive power and opening doors to new kinds of simulations, which are difficult to model in traditional spreadsheet interfaces.

 ### Scope of the System